sprout42/lglaf/protocol.md

  * 0 == A Slot
  * 1 == B Slot

+### RGPT

+rollback GPT.
+Not sure of arguments yet.

+#### FTRI

+Compare model in payload to /SKUTable.cfg.
+My guess is this is used to stop LG UP from cross flashing.
+Useless for lglaf as far as I can tell.

+### ERRO

+Appears to restart lafd.

 ## HDLC commands
 These are sent through the same interface, but have a different structure: